homathko/ParseBone/README.md

 ### Do I need to make any changes on my Cloud code?

 There are no changes required for ParseBone, but you do need to make some changes to migrate to the open-source [Parse Server](https://github.com/ParsePlatform/parse-server).
 There is a migration guide available at [parse.com/migration](https://parse.com/migration).

+### Is this library tested?

+The library is not tested using automated testing like unit testing or end-to-end testing, but it has been used in production code and is working as expected.
+Still, if you find bugs, please open an issue.